porter-dev/porter-archive/README.md

 The last command should open up the Porter dashboard in your browser: log in with the credentials you just set.
 To view more detailed setup instructions, please consult the [getting started](docs/GETTING_STARTED.md) docs.

-To shut down the Porter instance, run `porter server stop` (or kill the containers manually using the docker CLI).

 ### Mac Installation

 Run the following command to grab the latest binary: